Ukrainians pore over grisly aftermath of atrocities

-ANDRIIVKA, Ukraine (AP) — Ukrainian authorities searched for bodies and gathered evidence of Russian atrocities on the ruined outskirts of Kyiv, as the two sides geared up Wednesday for what could be a climactic push by Moscow's forces to seize Ukraine's industrial east.
+ANDRIIVKA, Ukraine (AP) — Ukrainian authorities gathered their dead and collected evidence of Russian atrocities on the ruined outskirts of Kyiv, as the two sides geared up Wednesday for what could be a climactic push by Moscow's forces to seize the country's industrial east.

-Western governments were set to toughen sanctions against the Kremlin and send more weapons to Ukraine, after President Volodymyr Zelenskyy accused the world of failing to act decisively to end Moscow's invasion and what he said was a campaign of murder, rape and wanton destruction by Russian forces.
+With Western governments set to toughen sanctions against the Kremlin and send more weapons to Ukraine following allegations of gruesome war crimes by invading troops, Ukrainian President Volodymyr Zelenskyy said Russian forces were trying to push deep into Ukraine in the east, but the Ukrainian army was holding them back.

+“The fate of our land and of our people is being decided.
+We know what we are fighting for.
+And we will do everything to win,” Zelenskyy said.

+At a cemetery in Bucha, workers began to load more than 60 bodies apparently collected over the past day into a grocery shipping truck for transport to a facility for further investigation.
+A few of the black body bags were not fully closed.
+A glimpse showed the bloodied face of a young adult.
+Another revealed a pair of white sneakers.

+More bodies were yet to be collected in Bucha, days after the Russian withdrawal.
+The Associated Press saw two in a house in a silent neighborhood.
+From time to time there was the muffled boom of workers clearing the town of unexploded ordnance, including mines.

 In Andriivka, a village about 60 kilometers (40 miles) west of Kyiv, two police officers from the nearby town of Makariv came Tuesday to identify a man whose body was in a field beside tank tracks.
-Capt.
-Alla Pustova said officers had found 20 bodies in the Makariv area.
+Officers found 20 bodies in the Makariv area, Capt.
+Alla Pustova said.

 Andriivka residents said the Russians arrived in early March and took locals' phones.
-Some residents were detained and then released; others met unknown fates.
+Some people were detained, then released; others met unknown fates.
 Some described sheltering for weeks in musty, cramped cellars normally used for storing vegetables for winter.

 With the sixth week of the war drawing to a close, the soldiers were gone, and Russian armored personnel carriers, a tank and other vehicles sat destroyed on both ends of the road running through the village.
 Several buildings were reduced to mounds of bricks and corrugated metal.
 Residents struggled without heat, electricity or cooking gas.